audrasmi/RFFLSCAD/shapes.scad.md

 ------ | -----------------------------------
 p1     | center of starting circle of slot.
 (Default: [0,0,0]) p2     | center of ending circle of slot.
-(Default: [1,0,0]) h      | height of slot shape. (default: 1.0) r      | radius of slot circle. (default: 0.5) r1     | bottom radius of slot cone. (use instead of r)
+(Default: [1,0,0]) l      | length of slot along the X axis.
+Use instead of p1 and p2. h      | height of slot shape. (default: 1.0) r      | radius of slot circle. (default: 0.5) r1     | bottom radius of slot cone. (use instead of r)